Organic Seeds Edible Plants Organic Pest Controls Books Tools, Propagation & Fertilisers Sprouting & Microgreens Poultry Supplies Specials

 English spinach is a cool weather crop, it prefers a rich well-drained soil with added compost.
 Plant in full sun, keep well watered and mulch.
 Soak seed overnight before sowing.
 Sow autumn and winter, in cold areas sow early spring.
 Sow seed 1 cm deep, either directly where it is to grow or in seedling trays and keep moist.
 Space 20 cm apart in rows 30 cm apart.
 Harvest outer leaves continually to prevent bolting.
 Pick in the early morning for the best nutrition.
 Spinach is high in vitamins A, B and C, mineral salts and iron and can be eaten raw or cooked.
 Suitable for temperate areas, winter in subtropical areas only.

-Spinach English 'Bloomsdale Long Standing' Organically certified
+Spinach English 'Bloomsdale Long Standing' UT

 A hardy spinach with broad, thick leaves that are lightly savoyed (crumpled) with a fine flavour.
 Also suitable for baby spinach.

-Spinach English 'Winter Giant' Organically certified
+Spinach English 'Winter Giant' OG

 A hardy, heavy yielding variety.
 It has glossy, extra large, dark-green lance-shaped, lightly crumpled leaves with a fine flavour and very tender.
 Also suitable for baby spinach.